see-why/Gator/README.md

 # Gator

-A CLI tool for managing RSS feeds and users with PostgreSQL database integration.
+A CLI tool and HTTP API for managing RSS feeds and users with PostgreSQL database integration.

 ## Overview

-Gator is a command-line application built in Go that provides user management and RSS feed functionality.
-It features a robust CLI interface with database persistence using PostgreSQL and SQLC for type-safe database operations.
+Gator is a command-line application and HTTP API server built in Go that provides user management and RSS feed functionality.
+It features both a robust CLI interface and a comprehensive REST API with database persistence using PostgreSQL and SQLC for type-safe database operations.

 ## Features